AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/queries/get-payment-sdk.md

 This query is available only if you have installed [Payment Services for Adobe Commerce](https://commercemarketplace.adobe.com/magento-payment-services.html) 2.3.0 or higher.

-The `getPaymentSDK` query gets the payment paypal SDK URLs and other related values.
+The `getPaymentSDK` query gets the payment PayPal SDK URLs and other related values.

 ## Syntax